pyomeca/bioptim/README.md

 ### Enum: Solver
 The nonlinear solver to solve the whole ocp.
-Each solver has some requirements (for instance, ACADOS necessitates that the graph is SX).
+Each solver has some requirements (for instance, ̀`Acados` necessitates that the graph is SX).
 Feel free to test each of them to see which one fits the best your needs.
-Ipopt is a robust solver, that may be a bit slow though.
+̀`Ipopt` is a robust solver, that may be a bit slow though.
-ACADOS on the other is a very fast solver, but is much more sensitive to the relative weightings of the objective functions and to the initial guess.
+̀`Acados` on the other is a very fast solver, but is much more sensitive to the relative weightings of the objective functions and to the initial guess.
 It is perfectly designed for MHE and NMPC problems.

 The accepted values are:
-- IPOPT
+- ̀`Ipopt`
-- ACADOS
+- ̀`Acados`

 ### Enum: ControlType
 The type the controls are.